radicalloop/radicalloop/README.md

 ### Hi there 👋, RadicalLoop
-#### On a mission to to scale, simplify, and automate businesses through the art of software engineering.
+#### Committed to building high performant, scalable apps, consistently.
 ![On a mission to to scale, simplify, and automate businesses through the art of software engineering.](https://pbs.twimg.com/profile_banners/756203505543634945/1671096132/1500x500)

 We specialize in building digital products including web, mobile, and desktop applications, integrating cutting-edge AI technologies.